Why It Matters

 Documentation References

-In addition to API keys, you can add documentation URLs to the Knowledge Base:- Framework docs — React, Next.js, Django, Rails, etc.
+In addition to API keys, you can add documentation URLs to the Integrations:- Framework docs — React, Next.js, Django, Rails, etc.

 - API docs — Stripe API, Twilio, SendGrid, etc.